-Annual funding for the program, \$750,000 per year, will come from the City's General Fund.
-These funds will be allocated commencing with the FY 2003-2004 budget year, beginning October 1, 2003 and will continue for 10 years.
+Annual funding for the program, will be \$7501,00750,000, per year, will come from the City's General Fund and the Grand Island Utilizes.
+These funds will be allocated commencing with the FY 201403-2004 budget year, beginning October 1, 201303 and will continue for 10 years.
+The annual amount of \$750,000 will be divided each year into incentive and administrative/promotion authorized expense levels.
+The portion allocated to administrative/promotion costs will be paid in four quarterly payments to the GIAEDC who administers the program on behalf of the city.